chrisreddington/hugo-community/exampleSite/content/events/my-conference-event/activities/trackb-activity.en copy.md

 #####
 # Please do not remove or change the below front matter.
 #####
+type: "activity"      # There is no activity type in the /layouts folder, just like there is deliberately no default single or list.
+This means this file will not be generated, and positively impacts the build tests.
 page_type: "activity" # This is used as part of the queries in /layouts/groups/single.html
 private: true         # If false or unset, shows this in siteMap.
 Otherwise, does not.
 ---